Skip to main content

 Frequently used filters can be saved as quick filters.

-1. Set up "Advanced Filters."
+1. Set "Advanced Filters".

-2. Click "Save this filter."
+2. Click "Save this filter".

-3. Name the filter you want to save.
+3. Name the filter to be saved.

 4. It will be saved as a quick filter.